Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Methodology

 \item{Synthetic Sample Generation:} The angle $\alpha(x,c)$ determines the step size and direction for creating a new synthetic instance $\widetilde{x}$ along the vector connecting $x$ and $c(x)$.
 Larger angular deviations result in correspondingly larger synthetic displacements, allowing adaptive interpolation based on local cluster geometry.
 Repeating this method for all minority points results in an oversampled dataset that is consistent with the majority class distribution while minimizing redundancy. \end{enumerate}

-In essence, the QSMOTE framework integrates classical data topology (via clustering) with quantum-inspired similarity measurement (via the compact swap test).
+The QSMOTE framework combines clustering-based information from the data with compact swap test-based similarity estimation.
 This integration introduces an angle-based mechanism for generating synthetic data that is both geometrically meaningful and statistically balanced.
 Unlike conventional SMOTE variants that rely solely on Euclidean interpolation, the proposed method leverages quantum overlap information to adaptively regulate the synthetic sampling process, ensuring improved diversity, cluster consistency, and minority-class representation in the resulting balanced dataset.